jaromeyer/XPS9570-Catalina/README.md

 ### Touchscreen
 If you don't need the touchscreen you can disable it to save power.
 Replace ```SSDT-TPDX.aml``` in ```EFI/OC/ACPI``` with the one inside the ```resources``` folder.

-### iMessage and AppStore
+### Changing Serial Number, Board Serial Number and SmUUID
-NOTE: With the killer wifi card, iMessage is not working, even with this fix.
-Swap to a Broadcom card to make it work.
+NOTE: With the stock Killer Wi-Fi card, iMessage will never work.

-To get iMessage and other Apple services working properly you need to change a few settings in your config.plist:
-+ Serial Number
-+ Board Number
-+ SmUUID
-To get them you can generate from (Hackintool)[https://www.tonymacx86.com/threads/release-hackintool-v3-x-x.254559/] , remember that our SMBIOS is MacBookPro15,1.
-Before adding them to our config.plist , we need to check the serial.
-First of all we'll go on (this)[https://everymac.com/ultimate-mac-lookup/] website and we'll prompt our serial.
-If it displays correctly our Mac model, we can go on checking the same serial on (Apple's website)[https://checkcoverage.apple.com] .
-Now pay attention: if Apple's website says that *SERIAL ISN'T VALID* that is good , we can use that serial.
-If it says it's a valid one, we gonna need to generate another serial and of course another board number, that changes according to the serial.
-Once we've got all the things, we can open our config.plist with ProperTree and edit Root/PlatformInfo/Generic/
+To use iMessage and other Apple services, you need to generate your own serial numbers.
+This can be done using [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v3-x-x.254559/).
+Go to the "Serial" tab and make sure model is set to ```MacBookPro15,1```.
+Use the barcode-with-apple button to check your generated serial numbers.
+If the website tells you that the serial number isn't valid, everything is fine.
+Otherwise, you have to generate a new set.

+Next you will have to copy the following values from Hackintool to your ```config.plist```:
-+ Serial Number -> SystemSerialNumber
+- Serial Number -> ```Root/PlatformInfo/Generic/SystemSerialNumber```
-+ Board Number -> MLB
+- Board Number -> ```Root/PlatformInfo/Generic/MLB```
-+ SmUUID -> SystemUUID
+- SmUUID -> ```Root/PlatformInfo/Generic/SystemUUID```

-Reboot and things should work.
+Reboot and Apple services should work.

 ## Frequently Asked Questions